Hello and welcome to the Young Chamber!

 Meet our Youth Ambassadors and board members!

 Felicia Aull Youth Ambassador with Manawatu Young Chamber

 Felicia started with the Manawatu Chamber early 2017 as an intern developing the social media strategy with an economic focus.
-Currently completing a Masters in Environmental Management and is passionate about helping people live a more sustainable lifestyle.
+She is currently completing a Postgraduate Diploma in Environmental Management and is passionate about helping people live a more sustainable lifestyle.
+She has started her own business, Soul Family, which aims to help Kiwi’s reduce their consumption of single-use plastic.
 Felicia jointly heads up the Young Chamber tasked with connecting the youth of the Manawatu with Business.

 Mariah Clark Youth Ambassador with Manawatu Young Chamber

 Mariahs initial project with the Chamber in 2017 was to help develop the training programme Lunch and Learn.
-She currently works full time with Watsons Integrity but still finds time to develop her leadership skills and jointly heads up the Manawatu Young Chamber with a passion around creating a central connection point for Youth Organisations.
+She currently works full time with Shelley Naylor Realty as a Property Manager, but still finds time to develop her leadership skills and jointly heads up the Manawatu Young Chamber.
+Mariah is passionate about helping individuals realise their potential and creating a central connection point for Youth Organisations.

 Johnelle Hosking – Marketing and Communications Coordinator BCC/ Regional CoOrdinator Young Enterprise Scheme Manawatu and a Self Empowerment Coach.